json-path/JsonPath/README.md

 Date date = JsonPath.parse(json).read("$['date_as_long']", Date.class);
 ```

-If you configure JsonPath to use `JacksonMappingProvider` or `GsonMappingProvider` you can even map your JsonPath output directly into POJO's.
+If you configure JsonPath to use `JacksonMappingProvider`, `GsonMappingProvider`, or `JakartaJsonProvider` you can even map your JsonPath output directly into POJO's.

 ```java
 Book book = JsonPath.parse(json).read("$.store.book[0]", Book.class);